Abhishek2271/ClusterDataWithKmeans/README.md

 **The ini file:**
 - Before starting please configure the ini file.
 The file contains details on SQL connection and clustering and other features

+**The db scripts:**
+- Please run the scripts to create database and relevant tables before running the application